rehierl/node-tree-outliner/about-sequences.md

 end
 ```

 The `visitPostOrder()` operation marks the end of processing a node.
-It can
-therefore be seen to represent a node's exit event.
-As such it can be used to
+It therefore represents a node's exit event.
-end inner sections and to create new or continue preceeding outer sections.

 **FTL, DFS, In-order**